 4. Upgrading your hosting needs

-- Increased data storage capacity for the significant amount of data you’ll hold
+- Increased data storage capacity for the growing data you will hold

 - Unlimited bandwidth for the consistent sending and receiving of data from devices